vlelee/javet-exchange/README.md

  9. Implement algorithm with trade execution
  10. Improve UI to populate with live information
  11. Debug and add missing features to achieve minimum viable product
- 12. Push Docker image to production (ongoing communication with Production Support team)
+ 12. Push Docker image to production (ongoing Docker image creation and communication with Production Support team)
  13. Retroactively create and run tests
  14. Complete stretch goals ...

-Additional features for next sprint
+### Incomplete Stetch Goals
-[ ] Implement the other two strategies: Bollinger Bands and Price Breakout [ ] Add Historical Stock Data
+- [ ] Implement the other two strategies: Bollinger Bands and Price Breakout
+- [ ] Add Historical Stock Data
-[ ] Searching through strategies
+- [ ] Searching through strategies
-[ ] Ability to re-activate a strategy with the same configurations [ ] Handling partial fills and rejections from the OrderBroker
+- [ ] Ability to re-activate a strategy with the same configurations
+- [ ] Handling partial fills and rejections from the OrderBroker

 ## Retrospective
-What Went Well
+### What Went Well
 * Teamwork and communication: convened several times during the day for progress updates
 * Accomplishing set goals in a timely manner
-* Separation of work - compartmentalizing tasks/duties
 * Merging those separated components
 * Structured our process well by ordering most important tasks first
     * Successful first day of planning to set foundation
+    * Separation of work was efficient - rarely multiple people working on the same task, with the exception of the strategy logic
 * Continuous Integration as we merged components
 * Good interactions with Production Support and other teams to focus our issues

-What Went Wrong
+### What Went Wrong
 * Testing not done
     * Test Driven Development: We shelved in the interest of time to complete a fully functional minimum viable product, but its value was obvious as we progressed
     * Behavior Driven Development / Acceptance Testing for the front end and client needs
 * More Code Review to avoid duplicating functionality and making workflow more streamlined
 * Add documentation to the code to make clear each class/function's purpose and use case
 * Lack of business knowledge - spent a long time on the strategy